-Many

-the

-configurations.
-Furthermore, openings 3/8 in.
+Many weep vents on the market today are manufactured to allow ample free ventilation area while resisting wind-driven rain with materials such as entangled polymer mesh, cellular plastic, or other physical configurations.
+Furthermore, openings % in.
 (10 mm) or greater will not allow a film of water to form over them, thus negating the idea of water being blown into a weep vent.
 There is no known evidence that upper weep vents have caused a negative moisture problem.
-On the contrary, it is a common design philosophy and field observation that with ventilated cavity walls, the increased drying capacity of a ventilated cavity wall is gitter
+On the contrary, it is a common design philosophy and field observation that with ventilated cavity walls, the increased drying capacity of a ventilated cavity wall is greater